varya/steroids/_posts/cloud_services/2013-08-01-plugin-config.markdown

 * [Building your app for Android][android-build-config]
 * [Building your app for iOS][ios-build-config]

-The AppGyver Build Service, part of [AppGyver Cloud][http://cloud.appgyver.com] allows you to include custom Cordova plugins with your app.
+The AppGyver Build Service, part of [AppGyver Cloud][appgyver-cloud] allows you to include custom Cordova plugins with your app.
 To develop locally with the plugins, you need to build (with the Build Service) a custom Scanner app that you download and install onto your device.

 First follow the instructions for [building your app on iOS][ios-build-config] or [Android][android-build-config] and set up all the necessary files and settings for your app.